DaniMG95/Disaster_Response/README.md

 # Disaster_Response

 ### Instructions:

+1. Install Requirements

+pip install -r requirements.txt

-1. Run the following commands in the project's root directory to set up your database and model.
+2. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+3. Run the following command in the app's directory to run your web app.
     `python run.py`

-3. Go to localhost:5000/
+4. Go to localhost:5000/

 ### Structure of the project